-Fortunately whilst I was trialling this recipe I was also in training for the Great Scottish Run which I wrote about in my extremely popular Apple and Pecan Muffins recipe.
-So not only was I burning plenty of calories daily, but maybe this was my secret weapon which gave me those extra 2 minutes to beat my gym times?
+So not only was I burning plenty of calories daily, allowing me to eat those extra portions but maybe this was my secret weapon which gave me those extra 2 minutes to beat my gym times?
 Let’s say it was!
 So eat this when in training for a marathon! 😀

 You might notice in the banoffee cheesecake recipe below that there isn’t any actual “real” cream cheese 😕 .
 I claim to be able to call it a “cheesecake” because of the fat free quark cream cheese and because I still wanted the topping to retain the original banoffee taste.
 Adding actual “real” cream cheese just did not work.

 Even though this is my “lighter” version of a standard banoffee cheesecake / banoffee pie it’s still one of my “indulgent” puddings, and for us, only meant for the weekend (generally after our Sunday curry) / special occasions or dinner parties.

 This is best if you make it the night before you want to scoff it because the topping needs as long as possible to set in the fridge.
 Enjoy! 😉

 Banofee cheesecake is a lighter version of the classic indulgent banoffee pie made into a delicious cheesecake!

 - 125 g reduced fat digestive biscuits graham crackers